-CAP Camps: Parents/guardians will need to fill out and sign a BSA Health form with parts A and B before attending a CAP program, along with a copy of the camper's immunization record.
-A filled out and signed Colorado Summer Camp Addendum form indicating contact information, authorize pick-up, and sunscreen authorization is required by the State of Colorado.
+CAP Day Camps: Parents/guardians will need to completely fill out a profile on CampDoc.
+The information collected includes health history, a copy of the camper's immunization records, who is authorized for pick-up, and sunscreen authorization.
+All of which is required for us to collect by the State of Colorado before a camper camp join program.